Yancey Arias

 Yancey Arias (born June 27, 1971) is an American actor.
 He played Miguel Cadena in the NBC series Kingpin and Gabriel Williams in the FX series Thief.

 Life and career

-Arias's mother, Miriam, is Puerto Rican and his father, Tony, is Colombian.
-Arias was born and raised in New York City.
-He attended Moore Catholic High School and St. John's Preparatory School before studying theater at Carnegie Mellon University.
+Born and raised in New York City to a Puerto Rican mother, Miriam, and a Colombian father, Tony, Arias attended Moore Catholic High School and St. John's Preparatory School before studying theater at Carnegie Mellon University.
+Arias attended Stagedoor Manor, a performing arts summer camp.

 His first big break came in the Broadway production of Miss Saigon in 1992, which he worked on in different capacities for several years.
 In addition to television roles, he also continued to work on stage, including a starring role in The Wild Party in 2000.